weishiji/slate/source/index.html.md

 This example API documentation page was created with [Slate](https://github.com/lord/slate).
 Feel free to edit it and use it as a base for your own API's documentation.

+This example API documentation page was created with [Slate](https://github.com/lord/slate).
+Feel free to edit it and use it as a base for your own API's documentation.
+This example API documentation page was created with [Slate](https://github.com/lord/slate).
+Feel free to edit it and use it as a base for your own API's documentation.
+This example API documentation page was created with [Slate](https://github.com/lord/slate).
+Feel free to edit it and use it as a base for your own API's documentation.
+This example API documentation page was created with [Slate](https://github.com/lord/slate).
+Feel free to edit it and use it as a base for your own API's documentation.
+This example API documentation page was created with [Slate](https://github.com/lord/slate).
+Feel free to edit it and use it as a base for your own API's documentation.

 # Authentication

 > To authorize, use this code: